igorski/MWEngine/README.md

 Whether you intend to use MWEngine for its sample based playback or to leverage its built-in synthesizer and audio processing, you are not required to write any additional C++ code.
-If you however intend to create your own DSP or synthesis routines (which is fun to do!) you must [write them in C++](https://github.com/igorski/MWEngine/wiki/Adding-new-components), but can rely on SWIG for making them usable in Java.
+If you however intend to create your own DSP or synthesis routines (which is fun to do!) you must [write them in C++](https://github.com/igorski/MWEngine/wiki/Adding-new-components), but can rely on SWIG for making them usable in Java / Kotlin.

 ##### A note on garbage collection and SWIG